leejo/leejo.github.io/_posts/2019-07-27-altitude_sickness.md

 I got six years out of my previous Macbook Pro with zero problems.
 I got six years out of my white Macbook before that with zero problems.
 I was hoping this machine would last for the same amount of time, if not more, but I'm now doubting that will happen.

+**Update 18th June 2022**

+About two years after the battery replacement the machine started to show the "repair recommended" warning for the battery in the menu bar.
+This was without any obvious signs of a problem.
+A few months later those started to appear: minor swelling.

+After another 6 months the battery was running at about half capacity and the swelling got bad enough to affect the way the laptop would lay flat on a table and also some parts of the trackpad.

+I put up with this for a while before finally deciding to replace the battery myself.
+I figured since the machine was now out of warranty i didn't want to invest too much more into it.
+[Ifixit's replacement guide](https://www.ifixit.com/Guide/MacBook+Pro+15-Inch+Touch+Bar+2018+Battery+Replacement/122269) rates the procedure as "difficult", estimating around 3hours.

+It wasn't that difficult in reality, taking about 2hours and with good organisation of all the tiny screws to ensure putting it back together again was possible.
+The main problem was step 46, or at least the reverse of step 46.

+I simply could not reattach the antenna cables to the logic board.
+When I examined them under some magnification it was clear they were damaged.
+When I looked at the connectors on the logic board they were damaged too.
+So i had manged to kill them in the process of disconnecting (or trying to reconnect them).

+When I switched the laptop back on everything worked as it should, but now there was no Bluetooth or Wi-Fi.
+Soon I discovered I had also damaged the right speaker connection so now the laptop only has audio from the left.

+Well fuck.
+I had got four years out of this laptop then.
+I picked up base spec M1 Air as Swisscom were selling them with a 30% discount (probably in anticipation of the M2 release) and it absolutely trounces the 2018 Macbook Pro, in almost every aspect, even with 1/4 of the RAM.

+Apple's last generation Intel Macbook Pro line, with touchbar, are probably the worst ones they ever released.
+I'm not that bothered to see this one go.

 <hr />

 [^1]: Really bad: I have this device (keyboard) that I never look at, because that's how we learn to use it, but now I have to look at it because the Touch Bar is way above the home row and the actual functions change all the time depending on the context so I can't ever remember what is what or where.
 I'm still undecided on the Touch Bar - sometimes I think it's brilliant, other times I hate it.